-Number and Algebra Measurement and Geometry Statistics Number Knowledge Measurement Statistical Investigation Know numbers 0 - 100: symbols and names forward and backward counting sequences place value conventions: groups with five groups within ten groups with ten the 'tens' numbers the number of tens and ones in a number the size and structure of a number Know simple fractions such as halves and quarters: symbols for simple fractions the meaning of the numerator and denominator of a simple fraction arrange simple fractions in sequence give examples of fractions (such as a 3/2 turn) Number Strategy Solve problems involving whole numbers and simple fractions, and explain the strategy used: counting strategies grouping strategies equal sharing strategies Make and extend repeating and sequential patterns Understand the attributes of things that are able to be measured: length area volume (capacity) weight (mass) rotation temperature time money Understand the convention of measuring where the attribute being measured is compared to a unit of measurement Use non-standard instruments for measuring Sequence and compare measurements Count simple units of measurement Understand the concept of conservation of measurement Shape Group objects according to their appearance such as colour, size and the number of sides Know 2-dimensional shapes such as triangle, square, rectangle, circle, pentagon, hexagon and octagon Follow the conventions for statistical investigations to pose and answer questions: gather data sort data count data display data Understand data displays Probability Predict and trial for all possible outcomes in a simple probability situation
+Number and Algebra Measurement and Geometry Statistics Number Knowledge Measurement Statistical Investigation 1.
+Know numbers 0 - 100: - symbols and names - forward and backward counting sequences - place value conventions: - groups with five - groups with iten - groups with ten - the 'tens' numbers - the number of tens and ones in a number - the size and structure of a number 2.
+Know simple fractions such as halves and quarters: - symbols for simple fractions - the meaning of the numerator and denominator of a simple fraction - arrange simple fractions - give examples of fractions (such as a 3/2 turn) Number Strategy 3.
+Solve problems involving whole numbers and simple fractions, and explain the strategy used: - counting strategies - grouping strategies - grouping strategies - equal sharing strategies Patterns and Relationships 4.
+Make and extend repeating and sequential patterns 1.
+Understand the attributes of things that are able to be measured: - length - area - volume (capacity) - weight (mass) - rotation - temperature - time - money 2.
+Understand the convention of measuring where the attribute being measured is compared to a unit of measurement 3.
+Use non-standard instruments for measuring 4.
+Sequence and compare measurements 5.
+Count simple units of measurement 6.
+Understand the concept of conservation of measurement Shape 7.
+Group objects according to their appearance such as colour, size and the number of sides 8.
+Know 2-dimensional shapes such as triangle, square, rectangle, circle, pentagon, hexagon and octagon 1.
+Follow the conventions for statistical investigations to pose and answer questions: - gather data - sort data - count data - display data 2.
+Understand data displays Probability 3.
+Predict and trial for all possible outcomes in a simple probability situation